Indigenous Health and Wellbeing

 On successful completion of this unit, students will be able to:

-4. Critically reflect the cultural self in the context of healthcare and racism through reflection; and
+4. Critically reflect on the cultural self in the context of healthcare and racism, demonstrating a commitment to ongoing and lifelong learning through reflection using a discipline-specific lens; and

 Study as a single unit